lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-practice.md

 ### Serverless computing
 #### Azure Functions
 - Execute code
-- Use Azure Functions to automate a task using a script with minimum cost and maintenance effort.
+- Automate a task using a script with minimum cost and maintenance effort.
 #### Azure Logic Apps
 - Execute (business) workflows based on triggers.
 - Automate business processes in a low-code environment with a visual interface.